Quiz Marketing: How It Works and How It Helps to Get More Leads

 Better Personalization in Marketing

-💡Marquiz offers more than 300 integrations with various services, allowing you to work with any customer database.
+💡 Marquiz offers more than 300 integrations with various services, allowing you to work with any customer database.

 Expanded Social and Viral Reach

-Quizzes can also extend brand exposure by encouraging organic sharing.
-A fun or insightful quiz result can easily end up on social media, bringing in new people who might not have discovered the brand otherwise.
-Unlike traditional ads that often get ignored, quiz results feel more like a conversation starter — something people actually want to share.
-This not only increases visibility but also provides an authentic, user-driven form of promotion.
+Quizzes naturally extend brand exposure by encouraging organic sharing.
+A fun or insightful result can easily spread on social media, bringing in new audiences who might not have discovered the brand otherwise.
+We’ve seen users share quiz results like “Your marketing style is data-driven strategist” or “Your perfect skincare routine,” turning them into conversation starters among friends and colleagues.

-A well-designed quiz is a powerful marketing tool.
-But to get real results, you need to build it the right way.
+A well-designed quiz is a powerful lead generation tool.
+But to get desired results, you need to build it the right way.
 That means having clear goals, structuring it well, and making sure it actually delivers value to both your audience and your business.

 Marquiz is a platform designed to simplify the process.
 It gives you all the tools to create interactive quizzes, test different approaches, and even start collecting leads for free.
 New users get up to 10 free leads in their account, so they can easily experiment, install the quiz, and connect ads.